-DAF is an ONC sponsored initiative.
-Since ONC is not a standards development organization, it is necessary to work with partner SDOs (i.e., HL7 and IHE) in order to produce consensus based standards and implementation guides.
-Participation in open consensus building is resource and time consuming.
-During the IHE white paper and profile development process the DAF team members participated in 2 complete IHE development cycles (each 18 months in length), multiple face to face meetings, numerous domain calls, and an IHE North America Connectathon.
-During the HL7 development process the DAF team members participated in two HL7 FHIR based implementation guides, profiles and resources, five FHIR ballot cycles, 9 face-to-face work group meetings, numerous calls, and resolved thousands of ballot comments.
-In addition, DAF team members help guided selected SDO work-group efforts that support DAF (e.g., the HL7 Security WG, the HL7 Community Based Collaborative Care WG, the IHE IT Infrastructure Domain, OpenID, and HEART-Health Relationship Trust Profile for OAuth 2.0).
-Without committed resources and sponsorship, such focused supports are unlikely to succeed in producing timely, effective and adopted interoperability specifications.
+- In order to produce consensus based implementation guides and standards refinement it is necessary to work in collaboration with SDOs (i.e., HL7 and IHE).
+Participation with those organizations is resource and time consuming.
+Without work effort sponsorship and committed resources, work is unlikely to succeed in producing timely, effective, and adopted interoperability specifications. - During the IHE white paper and profile development process DAF team members participated in 2 complete IHE development cycles (each 18 months in length), multiple face to face meetings, numerous domain calls, and an IHE North America Connectathon. - During the HL7 development process the DAF team members participated in two HL7 FHIR based implementation guides and resource development, five FHIR ballot cycles, 9 face-to-face work group meetings, numerous calls, and resolved thousands of ballot comments. - In addition, DAF team members help guided selected SDO work-group efforts that support DAF (e.g, the HL7 Security WG, the HL7 Community Based Collaborative Care WG, the IHE IT Infrastructure Domain, OpenID, and HEART-Health Relationship Trust Profile for OAuth 2.0).

 - To facilitate development of the query/response implementation specifications, certain simplifying assumptions concerning patient consent, privacy and security policy and methods were made.
-In order for widespread use of Local and Targeted DAF IGs, these assumptions must be fulfilled using standards adopted by industry, Where those standards are insufficient, participation in the relevant SDO work-groups is necessary to help amend the standards and avoid duplication of effort. - Document metadata based queries have well established underlying IHE profiles, e.g., XCA, that have been adopted and further constrained by Commonwell and Carequality as well as in the Sequoia project.
-There has been some level of coordination between DAF and these other initiatives.
-However, in the absence of governance models and supporting organizations it is not clear the DAF IG will be as readily adopted as compared to these other industry efforts. - If the US FHIR Core IG, based directly on profiles of FHIR resources and demonstrated by the Argonaut initiative, becomes the industry adopted FHIR IG for data element based query it will depend on the widespread adoption of FHIR resources and APIs. - The DAF experience with each of these IGs shows the importance of close working relationships with the sponsoring SDO/profiler/developer, industry partners and user communities willing to implement the specifications.
+In order for widespread use of Local and Targeted DAF IGs, these assumptions must be fulfilled using standards adopted by industry, Where those standards are insufficient, participation in the relevant SDO workgroups is necessary to help amend the standards and avoid duplication of effort. - Document metadata based queries have well established underlying IHE profiles, e.g., XCA, that have been adopted and further constrained by Commonwell and Carequality as well as in the Sequoia project.
+There has been some level of coordination be tween DAF and these other initiatives.
+However, in the absence of governance models and supporting organizations it is not clear the DAF IG will be as readily adopted as compared to these other industry efforts. - If the FHIR US Core IG, based directly on profiles of FHIR resources and demonstrated by the Argonaut initiative, becomes the industry adopted FHIR IG for data element based query it will depend on the widespread adoption of FHIR resources and APIs. - The DAF experience with each of these IGs shows the importance of close working relationships with the sponsoring SDO/profiler/developer, industry partners and user communities willing to implement the specifications.
 The industry is currently doing things based on other standards not FHIR, and we were unable to test in those environments due to the fact we were closely tied to FHIR which has yet to have wide industry adoption.
 We however believe that in time FHIR will become more widely adopted and our work will be in alignment.